dailymotion/vast-client-js/docs/api/class-reference.md

 - `expandedHeight: Number|null`
 - `apiFramework: String|null`
 - `adSlotID: String|null`
-- `pxratio: String|'1'` The pixel ratio for which the companion creative is intended
+- `pxratio: String|'1'` The pixel ratio for which the companion creative is intended.
+Default value = 1
 - `renderingMode: String|'default'` Used to indicate when and where to use this companion ad.
 Default value = default
 - `staticResources: Array<{ url: String, creativeType: String|null }>`
 - `htmlResources: Array<String>`